Topological Materials Discovery from Crystal Symmetry: Abstract

 \section{Abstract}

-We present a review of topological electronic materials discovery in crystalline solids from the prediction of the first 2D and 3D topological insulators (TIs) through the recently introduced methods that have facilitated large-scale searches for topological materials.
-We first briefly review the concepts of band theory and topology, as well as the experimental methods used to demonstrate nontrivial topology in solid-state materials.
-We then review the past 15 years of topological materials discovery, including the identification of the first nonmagnetic TIs, topological crystalline insulators (TCIs), and topological semimetals (TSMs).
+Topological materials discovery has evolved at a rapid pace over the past 15 years following the identification of the first nonmagnetic topological insulators (TIs), topological crystalline insulators (TCIs), and 3D topological semimetals (TSMs).
 Most recently, through complete analyses of symmetry-allowed band structures -- including the theory of Topological Quantum Chemistry (TQC) -- researchers have determined crystal-symmetry-enhanced Wilson-loop and complete symmetry-based indicators for nonmagnetic topological phases, leading to the discovery of higher-order TCIs and TSMs.
-Lastly, we discuss the recent application of TQC and related methods to high-throughput materials discovery, which revealed that over half of all of the known stoichiometric, solid-state, nonmagnetic materials are topological at the Fermi level, over 85\% of the known stoichiometric materials host energetically isolated topological bands, and that just under $2/3$ of the energetically isolated bands in known materials carry the stable topology of a TI or TCI.
-We conclude by discussing future venues for the identification and manipulation of solid-state topological phases, including charge-density-wave compounds, magnetic materials, and 2D few-layer devices.
+The recent application of TQC and related methods to high-throughput materials discovery has revealed that over half of all of the known stoichiometric, solid-state, nonmagnetic materials are topological at the Fermi level, over 85\% of the known stoichiometric materials host energetically isolated topological bands, and that just under $2/3$ of the energetically isolated bands in known materials carry the stable topology of a TI or TCI.
+In this Review, we survey topological electronic materials discovery in nonmagnetic crystalline solids from the prediction of the first 2D and 3D TIs to the recently introduced methods that have facilitated large-scale searches for topological materials.
+We also discuss future venues for the identification and manipulation of solid-state topological phases, including charge-density-wave compounds, magnetic materials, and 2D few-layer devices.